DavidRaab/website/content/posts/2024-03-16-insanity-of-oo.md

 Also creation of such objects is just worse.
 Data-structures are usually complex.
 Complex in the sense that they are nested.
 They can have hashes with field containing arrays containing hashes again.
-Perl, also JavaScript provides an easy language built-in to create and access such structures.
+Perl, and many other languages, provide an easy language built-in to create and access such structures.

 But with classes you usually must create them *flat*.
 Like I showed above.
 You first create an `Album` and then add a single `Track` to it.
 The more complex your data-structure is, the worse it will get.

-It will even get more worse if you have immutable objects, because then you must them create inside-out.
+It will even get more worse if you have immutable objects, because then you must create them inside-out.
 Meaning from the deepest level first.
 So you must create all *Tracks* before you can create the *Album* as the last step.

 # A way out